rgrannell1/weather-page/readme.md

 Weather-Page
 =======================================

-Weather-Page (my project names are nothing if not original) is a html + js + sass page for displaying the current temperature.
-I made this to replace the default tab page for firefox and to play with openweatherapi.
+Weather-Page (my project names are nothing if not original) is a small html page for displaying the current temperature.
+I made this to replace the default tab page for firefox and to flex my RESTful muscles.

 Caveat emptor!
 A future release may find out your current location using the ```<geo>``` html5 tag, to give you weather for your current location.
 This